 It might not be relevant to you, but many foreigners adopt pets in China and the landlord needs to be made aware of this.

-As mentioned before, in China apartment buildings can be scarily high.
+As I mentioned before, in China apartment buildings can be scarily high.
 So high in fact, that without a mesh or bar around your window, you wouldn’t want to go near it without a harness!
 Also, if you have young children or animals then a covered window makes all the more sense.
 Double check all of the windows in the apartments that you visit.

 If you’re planning on staying in China for a long period of time, then you might want a blank canvas apartment.
 Not only are there lots of local furniture markets that you can haggle at, IKEA is pretty popular too.
 Just be aware that people really do fall asleep in the display beds!